 Our whole Organic Hibiscus (also known as Flor de Jamaica) is a vision of beauty!
 The dried whole flower highlights all of the spectacular qualities of this botanical - from its beautiful ruby colored petals, to its bright, crimson, caffeine-free infusion.
 This is not your teabag hibiscus!
 The tart, mouth-puckering brew has notes of citrus and cranberry that are offset by a slight sweetness.
 A truly impressive representation of an organic herbal tea!

-Grown in Egypt, this organic Hibiscus can be used to make an Agua de Jamaica in your own home.
+Grown in Mexico, this organic Hibiscus can be used to make an Agua de Jamaica in your own home.
 Agua de Jamaica (also known as Agua de Flor de Jamaica or Rosa de Jamaica) is a traditional Latin American drink that, in its most simple form, is an infusion of hibiscus flowers with sugar and lemon.
 We have also seen ginger, orange, vanilla, cinnamon, and even rum added!

-Ingredients: organic Egyptian Hibiscus
+Ingredients: organic Hibiscus

 Serving Size: one rounded tablespoon (1.25) per 8 oz cup of water